Pittsburgh Will & Estate Law Attorneys

 Representing Families in Allegheny County for Nearly 20 Years

-The attorneys at Notaro Calabrese & Epstein, P.C. have nearly 20 years of experience helping clients craft wills and plan their estates.
+The attorneys at Notaro Calabrese & Epstein - Divorce and Family Law Attorneys have nearly 20 years of experience helping clients craft wills and plan their estates.
 Our attorneys can handle issues that arise about estate laws including wills, intestate estates, powers of attorney, living wills, and estate administration.
 Estate law encompasses formal arrangements on how a person’s assets and debts should be handled after they die.
 This can be done by drafting a will or creating a trust, which can be revocable or irrevocable.
 If you need assistance with any will and estate cases, our Pittsburgh will and estate law attorneys can help you.

-Contact Pittsburgh will & estate law attorneys today for a free initial consultation at (412) 281-1988!
+Contact our Pittsburgh will & estate law attorneys today for a free initial consultation at (412) 281-1988!

 Estate Law in Pennsylvania